To keep the customers intact in your store, it is important for entrepreneurs to keep looking for better options, to build an extensive marketplace.

 Features

-- Both the admin and vendor’s products will display under the vendor’s domain or the subdomain.
+• Both the admin and vendor’s products will be displayed under the vendor’s domain or the subdomain.

 Installation